emandres/luhn-kata/step-6.md

   Seq.sum
 ```

-That `Seq.mapi` is pretty ugly.
+That `Seq.mapi` line is pretty ugly.
 Let's refactor that
 ```fsharp
 let digitValue index element = if index % 2 = 0 then